Namespaces

 [edit] Parameters

-first, last - the range of the elements to copy
+first, last - the pair of iterators defining the range of elements to copy

 d_first - the beginning of the destination range